NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Diagnosis

 Duplication 22q11.2 may be confirmed by molecular genetic testing.
-Note: (1) For this GeneReview, 22q11.2 duplication is defined as the presence of a common 3-Mb or 1.5-Mb proximal nested duplication.
+Note: (1) For this GeneReview, 22q11.2 duplication is defined as the presence of a common 3-Mb or 1.5-Mb proximal tandem duplication.
 (2) Variant duplications involving this region occur; they have at least one break point that differs from those found in the common 3-Mb or proximal 1.5-Mb duplication.

 Molecular Genetic Testing

-Table 1.
-Summary of Molecular Genetic Testing Used in 22q11.2 Duplication
+Molecular Genetic Testing Used in 22q11.2 Duplication

 Testing Strategy